Questions Concerning Certain Faculties Claimed For Signs

 The setup described in the previous post is the barest of beginnings.
 It is the grounds from which our understanding must grow, if it is to be sustained by the following two provisions:

 - MAT.
-We take the methods and tools that Peirce provides us seriously.
+We take the Methods and Tools Peirce provides us seriously.

 In practice, of course, we do not take the whole actual universe as our starting point but begin by constructing concrete examples of systems, say, a system defined by its state space and we try to determine what sorts of conditions must satisfy in order for to possess any sort of representation at all of its own structure.